truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/TFTP-HPAApp.md

 To add environmental variables, click **Add** to the right of **Additional Environmental Variables**.

-{{< trueimage src="/images/SCALE/22.12/InstallTFTPdAppAddEnvironVariables.png" alt="Install tftpd-hpa Environmental Variables" id="3: Install tftpd-hpa Environmental Variables" >}}
+{{< trueimage src="/images/SCALE/22.12/InstallTFTPdAppAddEnvironVariables.png" alt="Install tftpd-hpa Environmental Variables" id="Install tftpd-hpa Environmental Variables" >}}

 {{< expand "tftpd-hpa Environmental Variables" "v" >}}
 See the table below for a list of environmental variables.